ibm-watson-iot/iot-java/docs/java_cli_for_devices.rst

 * auth-token - API key token (This is an optional field, needed only for registered flow).
 * clean-session - true or false (required only if you want to connect the application in durable subscription.
 By default the clean-session is set to true).
 * WebSocket - true or false (default is false, required if you want to connect the device using websockets)
-* Secure - true or false (default is true and recommended)
 * MaxInflightMessages - Sets the maximum number of inflight messages for the connection (default value is 100)

 **Note:** One must set clean-session to false to connect the device in durable subscription.
 Refer to `Subscription Buffers and Clean Session <https://docs.internetofthings.ibmcloud.com/reference/mqtt/index.html#/subscription-buffers-and-clean-session#subscription-buffers-and-clean-session>`__ for more information about the clean session.